sendbird/sendbird-calls-android/README.md

 | onRinging() | Incoming calls are received in the callee’s device. |

 ### DirectCallListener
 Register a call-specific `DirectCallListener` event handler using the `DirectCall.addCallListener()` method.
-Responding to call-specific events (for example, call connected) is then managed as shown below:
+Responding to call-specific events (e.g. sucessfull call connection) is then handled as shown below:

 ```java
 directCallsetListener(new DirectCallListener() {